ahmetb/cloud-run-faq/README.md

 [Cloud Run][run] is designed to run **stateless** HTTP web application containers.
 Other kinds of applications may not be fit for Cloud Run.

-If your application is doing background processing while it’s not processing requests or storing in-memory state, it may not be suitable.
+If your application is doing **background processing** while it’s not handling requests or storing in-memory state, it may not be suitable.

+### What if my application is doing background tasks?

+Your application’s CPU usage allowance is **significantly throttled** when it's not handling a request.

+Therefore, your application should limit CPU usage outside request processing to a minimum.
+It might not be entirely possible since the programming language you use doing _garbage collection_ or similar runtime tasks in the background.

 ### Which languages can I run on Cloud Run?